akhst7/Ewing-s-sarcoma-scRNAseq-Analysis-based-on-GSE243347/Analysis.md

 Quick examination of the Top20 DEG tables cleary points an one issue.
 Top 19 DEGs of the cluster 16 is all MT transcripts.
 ![Rplot01](https://github.com/akhst7/Ewing-s-sarcoma-scRNAseq-Analysis-based-on-GSE243347/assets/3075799/bfabec0b-9e33-41af-9dca-275f682d8b07)
 This raises a possibility that a majority of cells in the cluster 16 are apoptotic.
 If this is the case, cells in the cluster must be removed, which is quite reasonable if dealing with cells in  non-cancerous, normal tissues.
-However, cells in a cancerous tissue  or any tissues with high metabolic activity (e.g. skeletal and cardiac muscle, and tumor nodule) can express higher than average amount of MT transcripts.
-These cells thus represent Ewing tumor cells (or possibly cancer stem cells) that are naturally undergoing high metabolic activaty.
+However, cells in carcinoma tissues  or any tissues with high metabolic activity (e.g. skeletal and cardiac muscle, and tumor nodule) naturally express higher than average amount of MT transcripts.
+These cells thus could represent highly metabolic Ewing tumor cells (or possibly Ewing tumor stem cells) .
-Looking at top50 genes of the cluster 16, non-MT transcripts starts poping up.
+Looking at top50 genes of the cluster 16, non-MT transcripts starts poping up right after top25 DEGs.
 ```
 > all.markers.MAST.dt[cluster==16, Symbol][1:50]
  [1] "MT-ATP6"         "MT-ND1"          "MT-ND4"          "MT-ND3"          "MT-CYB"          "MT-ND2"          "MT-RNR2"         "MT-CO3"          "MT-ATP8"         "MT-ND4L"         "MT-ATP6-cluster"